SchweGELBin/OpenBible/README.md

-# This reposidory has been archived
+# This repository has been archived

 # OpenBible